All Episodes

 But for them to have to reach into their own pockets or their wives or their parents reaching into their pockets to buy gear that the government should have to provide them is an absolute travesty.

-And that's why, John, Troops Direct provides everything to our service members that they request at no cost.
+And that's why, John, TroopsDirect provides everything to our service members that they request at no cost.

 We are powered by donations made by Americans.

-We're a nonprofit organization, and when people donate to Troops Direct, we turn that cash around and answer the call for that American in the dirt that needs something to get their help them get their job done and keep them safe and alive.
+We're a nonprofit organization, and when people donate to Troops Direct, we turn that cash around and answer the call for that American in the dirt that needs something to help them get their job done and keep them safe and alive.

-Troopsdirect.org is our website, and there you can make a donation, but what you can also do is see our support reports.
+But what you can also do is see our support reports.

-And what a support report is is a weekly video that I put out that shows tangible items that we are sending over to troops in any given week.
+And what a support report is, is a weekly video that I put out that shows tangible items that we are sending over to troops in any given week.

-You know, John, there's a lot of uh question about the authenticity of some nonprofits out there nowadays.
+You know, John, there's a lot of question about the authenticity of some nonprofits out there nowadays.

-Americans are going to be called, and Americans are gonna have needs, and Troops Direct will be there to get them what they need so they can get back home to their family safe and sound, but with their missions accomplished.
+Americans are going to be called, and Americans are going to have needs, and TroopsDirect will be there to get them what they need so they can get back home to their families safe and sound, but with their missions accomplished.

-So I want to ask you this real quick, got about another minute left.
+So I want to ask you this real quick.

-I'm gonna go to break.
+I'm going to go to break.

 Yeah.

-if you will, for our troops that Troops Direct as a private organization could handle for the United States government at less cost to the taxpayer than what they're currently paying with this big huge gorilla of a uh supply chain system that's out there.
+And from there, I would put in front of him a solution for an immediate, almost like an Amazon prime, if you will, for our troops that Troops Direct as a private organization could handle for the United States government at less cost to the taxpayer than what they're currently paying with this big, huge guerrilla of a supply chain system that's out there.

 Unbelievable, incredible idea.